GoatYogurt/dbarchitect/README.md

-# dbarchitect
+# DBArchitect

-dbarchitect is an AI-assisted database design tool.
+DBArchitect is an AI-assisted database design tool.
 It helps you turn natural-language requirements into DBML, visualize the schema, review the generated structure, and scaffold Spring Boot code from the final design.

 The project is split into three parts: